mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

    Passing in empty test for any of the column parameters will result in the usage of default values which are the indices of the entries.
 For the first entry, the default value would be the 1, for the second it would be 2, and so on.

+{:id="ChartData2D.ImportFromGoogleSheets" class="method"} <i/> ImportFromGoogleSheets(*sheet*{:.component},*xColumn*{:.text},*yColumn*{:.text},*useHeaders*{:.boolean})
+: Imports data from the specified GoogleSheets component by taking the specified x column for the x values, and the specified y column for the y values.
+Prior to calling this function, the GoogleSheet component's ReadSheet method has to be called to load the data.
+The usage of the GotSheet event in the GoogleSheets component is unnecessary.

+   Empty columns are filled with default values (1, 2, 3, ... for Entry 1, 2, 3, ...).

 {:id="ChartData2D.ImportFromList" class="method"} <i/> ImportFromList(*list*{:.list})
 : Imports the data from the specified list parameter to the data series.